 Being in-house is a very difficult political game.
 There is often no one right way to do things.
-In an attempt to find a balance and not be considered the "bad guy or gal", attorneys start referring everything to outside counsel and then tell management "outside counsel recommends" and so forth.
+In an attempt to find a balance and not be considered the bad guy or gal, attorneys start referring everything to outside counsel and then tell management "outside counsel recommends" and so forth.
 This then becomes a habit and their skills deteriorate even more.
-Soon they find themselves in the position of a messenger for "real attorneys".
-They are someone that is no longer an attorney as much as they are as a docile messenger.
+Soon they find themselves in the position of a messenger for "real attorneys."
+They are no longer attorneys and more like docile messengers.

 YOU'VE COME A LONG WAY BABY!

 It is the personal injury law firm.
-Here, there are no longer any billable hours, and attorneys are encouraged to make a name for themselves, get out there and be members of the community and advocate for their clients.
-When you look at the websites of many of these personal injury law firms, you can see that the personal injury law firms are trying to help these attorneys make a name for themselves.
+Here, there are no longer any billable hours and attorneys are encouraged to make a name for themselves, get out there, be members of the community, and advocate for their clients.
+When you look at the websites of many of these personal injury law firms, you can see that they are trying to help these attorneys make a name for themselves.

 There are most often pictures of ALL OF THE ATTORNEYS STANDING TOGETHER in contrast to the photos of just one attorney's face in the large law firms.
 The attorneys often have written numerous articles and given many talks.
-Most of the attorneys are smiling, look social and (for whatever reason) a large proportion of the photos show the attorneys standing up and not just their faces.
+Most of the attorneys are smiling, looking social, and for whatever reason, a large proportion of the photos show the attorneys standing up and not just their faces.

 Interestingly, the personal injury law firm is about the only type of law firm out there where the billable hour does not exist.
 It is the sort of law firm that all law firms used to be.
 There is no one to impress but the client and the client could be any individual – so schools, grades, and other "surface" qualifications no longer matter.
 The only thing that matters is the personality and drive of the attorney.

-I've made more in-house placements than I can count, and although I specialize in doing law firm placements, there are certain attorneys that should be practicing in-house.
-I am going to deliver some harsh news here and tell you the sort of attorney that should be working in-house: The sort of attorney that should not be an attorney.
+I've made more in-house placements than I can count, and although I specialize in doing law firm placements, there are certain attorneys who should be practicing in-house.
+I am going to deliver some harsh news here and tell you the sort of attorney who should be working in-house: The sort of attorney who should not be an attorney.